Zoo: Human exhibits

-Human beings were occasionally displayed in cages at zoos along with non-human animals, to illustrate the differences between people of European and non-European origin.
-In September 1906, William Hornaday, director of the Bronx Zoo in New York—with the agreement of Madison Grant, head of the New York Zoological Society—had Ota Benga, a Congolese pygmy, displayed in a cage with the chimpanzees, then with an orangutan named Dohong, and a parrot.
+Humans were occasionally displayed in cages at zoos along with non-human animals, to illustrate the differences between people of European and non-European origin.
+In September 1906, William Hornaday, director of the Bronx Zoo in New York City—with the agreement of Madison Grant, head of the New York Zoological Society—had Ota Benga, a Congolese pygmy, displayed in a cage with the chimpanzees, then with an orangutan named Dohong, and a parrot.
 The exhibit was intended as an example of the "missing link" between the orangutan and white man.
 It triggered protests from the city's clergymen, but the public reportedly flocked to see Benga.

-Human beings were also displayed at various events, especially colonial expositions such as the 1931 Paris Colonial Exposition, with the practice continuing in Belgium at least to as late as 1958 in a "Congolese village" display at Expo '58 in Brussels.
+Humans were also displayed at various events, especially colonial expositions such as the 1931 Paris Colonial Exposition, with the practice continuing in Belgium at least to as late as 1958 in a "Congolese village" display at Expo 58 in Brussels.
 These displays, while sometimes called "human zoos", usually did not take place in zoos or use cages.

 Type

-Zoo animals live in enclosures that often attempt to replicate their natural habitats or behavioral patterns, for the benefit of both the animals and visitors.
+Zoo animals live in enclosures that often attempt to replicate their natural habitats or behavioural patterns, for the benefit of both the animals and visitors.
 Nocturnal animals are often housed in buildings with a reversed light-dark cycle, i.e. only dim white or red lights are on during the day so the animals are active during visitor hours, and brighter lights on at night when the animals sleep.
 Special climate conditions may be created for animals living in extreme environments, such as penguins.
 Special enclosures for birds, mammals, insects, reptiles, fish, and other aquatic life forms have also been developed.
 Some zoos have walk-through exhibits where visitors enter enclosures of non-aggressive species, such as lemurs, marmosets, birds, lizards, and turtles.
 Visitors are asked to keep to paths and avoid showing or eating foods that the animals might snatch.